 If you have a business account, you can apply to add shoppable tags to your stories and link to products that way.
 Business accounts do not automatically come with the shopping feature.
 We recommend checking out Instagram’s Help page for more on who qualifies as a merchant.

 If you don’t have shopping permissions, you can use the “swipe up” trick instead.
-Smalltalk Social created this Stories campaign in Canva.
+Smalltalk Social created this Stories campaign using Canva.
 Shoppers can swipe up to buy the books on Amazon and Smalltalk receives the commission.